bradclawsie/rscs/README.md

 Nothing!
 I've used them in the past.
-I simply find they are too much for my requirements and I don't want deal with complexity I will never use. **RSCS** is for people who want a single, simple, available local key/value store and nothing more.
+I simply find they are too much for my requirements and I don't want deal with complexity I will never use. **RSCS** is for people who want a single, simple, available local key/value store and nothing more...simple enough to extend for your legitimate needs without weighing you down with someone else's.

 ### Why do you use SQLite instead of $X?